RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 **Student expectations:** All students in the course are expected to do the following:

-- **Check email, Blackboard announcements, and Campuswire posts at least once a day** --- preferably more often for information, hints, questions, and engagement opportunities.
-Especially, given the unpredictable nature of the ongoing pandemic, it's imperative that you stay
+- **Check email, Blackboard announcements, and Campuswire posts at least once a day** --- preferably more often --- for information, hints, questions, and engagement opportunities.
+Especially, given the unpredictable nature of the ongoing pandemic, it's imperative that you stay consistently up to date on course information.
+All important announcements will be posted (and sent to your GVSU email and cross-posted to Campuswire) as soon as possible; you're responsible for seeing these announcements and taking action.
+- **Check the calendar daily for upcoming due items and other events.**
+- **Asking for help,

 ---